vtocitu365/Data-Visualization/README.md

 ## Structure of visualization

+* Circle: Each circle represents a planetary discovery method.
+Since there are four discovery methods, each year has up to four circles.
+Note that some of these methods didn't exist in the 1990s and 2000s.
+Also, some of these methods didn't yield any discoveries or their planets were removed from consideration as described in the section above.
+Thus, the circles representing some methods don't appear every year.

+* x-Axis: The radius of the planets as a ratio of Jupiter's radius

+* y-Axis: The planet's equivalent of a year (period) measured in days

+* Centroid-x: The median radii of the planets discovered that year

+* Centroid-y: The median period of the planets discovered that year

-Each circle represents a PLANETDISCMETH.
-The centroid of the circle is the median planetary Radius and Period of the planet discovered that year.
-A variable called numPlanets was created to demonstrate that.
-The Radius of the circle represents the number of planets discovered via that particular method for that year.
+* Radius: The square root of the number of planets discovered by each method that particular year.
+We want the circle's area to be proportional to the number of planets discovered that year.

-•	numPlanets: I created this variable.
-This is the number of planets discovered in the same year as the particular exoplanet by the same planetary discovery method
+* Coloring: Each method should have its own coloring which lets it stand out when compared to other methods.

 ## Outliers and NA
 Exoplanet detection is still a new field.
 Thus, the data itself was incomplete.
 If the planet lacks any of these features, it is not taken into consideration.
 This is purely for the purpose of preserving the visualization.
 In addition, planets with extremely large radii and extremely long periods have been discovered.
 Free-floating planets have also been discovered, which are represented by an infinite period.
 Since such outliers are so far rare, they have been excluded from the visualization.
 As the data is right-skewed, the range of both the Period and the Radius is artificially limited to show the relevant trends.